Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/1-call-api-roles/README.md

 - The **TodoListSPA** uses [MSAL Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft identity platform.
 - The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the **TodoListAPI**.
-- The access token is then used by the **TodoListAPI** to authorize the user.
-- **TodoListAPI** uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept only authorized calls.
+- **TodoListAPI** uses [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept only authorized calls.

 ![Topology](./ReadmeFiles/topology.png)